ACAB / Arts & Craft Association Bornholm

 Founded in 1913, the Taitoliitto Association is responsible for organizing common affairs, developing industry and communications, as well as domestic and international connections.
 The magazine TAITO, published by the association, has been published continuously since 1907.
 It is the task of Taitoliitto to support regional skill associations by organizing development work, launching product development and managing state aids and communications.
 In addition to this, Taitoliitto’s important task is to act as a sensation of change in society and as a advocate and expert in the craft culture.

 Georgian Arts and Culture Centre works for the preservation, development and sustainable use of heritage crafts and cultural industries in Georgia since 1995; supporting innovative approach GACC contributes to economic viability of cultural sector through studies, trainings, marketing and international exchanges.
 The Center also conducts preservation of tangible and intangible heritage and gallery activities.

-The Chamber of Commerce of Ukraine (ACU) is an all-Ukrainian non-governmental organization that has been working at the national and international levels since 2009 to protect the rights and interests of micro, small and medium enterprises (MSMEs) in the field of production and service.
+The Handicraft Chamber of Ukraine is an all-Ukrainian non-governmental organization that has been working at the national and international levels since 2009 to protect the rights and interests of micro, small and medium enterprises (MSMEs) in the field of production and service.